How Can UI/UX Bootcamp Graduates Compete With College Grads?

 Changing careers is scary — it gets exponentially scarier if you are doing it after working years in another industry.
-One of the most common concerns from career changers is “how can I compete with someone with a 4-year degree in a new field?”
+One of the most common concerns from career changers is “how can I compete with someone with a 4-year degree as a UI/UX bootcamp graduate

 The daunting prospect of completing another 4-year degree has deterred many would-be career changers from taking that first step.
 With the advent of alternative education, which is called “bootcamps” in many instances, career changers now have more options than their peers several decades ago.